 Dr. Rakotz has been a practicing family physician for more than 20 years.
 He recently served as director of population health and virtual medicine at Northwestern Memorial Physicians Group in Chicago, and is also an ONC Health Information Technology Vanguard Fellow.
 In 2014, Dr. Rakotz’ office was recognized as one of 30 sites in the United States to win the designation of Million Hearts® Hypertension Control Champion.
 He has a love for teaching and a passion for educating medical students and residents about the importance of blood pressure control.
 He is an Assistant Clinical Professor of Family and Community Medicine at Northwestern University’s Feinberg School of Medicine.

-At the American Medical Association Dr. Rakotz serves as the director of Chronic Disease Prevention, focusing his efforts on creating and implementing quality improvement initiatives to improve blood pressure control in diverse practice settings nationally.
+At the American Medical Association Dr. Rakotz serves as the VP of Health Outcomes at AMA, focusing his efforts on creating and implementing quality improvement initiatives to improve blood pressure control in diverse practice settings nationally.